-On Tuesday, a horrific but familiar story unfolded: a disturbed 18-year-old had traveled to Robb Elementary School in Uvalde, Texas, where he used a legally purchased assault rifle to murder 21 people: 19 children and two teachers.
+On Tuesday, a horrific but familiar story unfolded: a disturbed 18-year-old had traveled to Robb Elementary School in Uvalde, Texas, where he used a legally purchased AR-15 rifle to murder 21 people: 19 children and two teachers.
 Before the dust had settled over the Texas border town, the conversation turned to the prevention of future shootings.
 Schools across Texas quickly promised increased security and new protective measures.

 But how do you protect against something that often seems as pitiless and arbitrary as a bolt of lightning?
 For years, some have insisted that the